 Even if your family is a stressor, know that you don’t have to face them by yourself.
 Jaime W. Vinck, a counselor and CEO for Sierra Tucson, tells SheKnows that having a friend who understands your struggles and can talk you through a stressful situation on call.
 I am lucky enough to have that friend to covertly text during difficult times and highly recommend this strategy.

 As always, if you think you could benefit from professional help, see a therapist if possible.
-If you already have a therapist, the holidays may be a tricky time to make an appointment, but some may be able to see you via Skype or FaceTime if travel gets in the way.
+If you already have a therapist, the holidays may be a tricky time to make an appointment, but some may be able to see you via Skype or FaceTime if travel gets in the way (and this is the preferred method in the pandemic anyway.)

 No matter what, know you’re not alone.
 The holidays are hard on a lot of people — with and without depression — and caring for yourself is the first step to making it through the season.